-This trial is currently under the management of two clinical research organizations, or CROs: ICON Inc., or ICON, and Ergomed Clinical Research Limited, or Ergomed.
+This trial was under the management of two clinical research organizations, or CROs: ICON plc., or ICON, and Ergomed Clinical Research Limited, or Ergomed.

-Since CEL-SCI launched its Phase 3 clinical trial for Multikine, CEL-SCI has incurred expenses of approximately \$5.8 million as of September 30, 2019 on direct costs for the Phase 3 clinical trial.
-CEL-SCI estimates it will incur additional expenses of approximately \$4.5 million for the remainder of the Phase 3 clinical trial.
-It should be noted that this estimate is based only on the information currently available in CEL-SCI's contracts with the CROs responsible for managing the Phase 3 clinical trial and does not include other related costs, e.g., preparations for the potential commercial manufacture of the drug.
-This number may be affected by the rate and speed of death accumulation in the study, foreign currency exchange rates, and many other factors, some of which cannot be foreseen today.
-It is therefore possible that the cost of the Phase 3 clinical trial may be higher than currently estimated.
+Since CEL-SCI launched its Phase 3 clinical trial for Multikine, CEL-SCI has incurred expenses of approximately \$62.2 million as of September 30, 2021 on direct costs for the Phase 3 clinical trial.
+CEL-SCI estimates it will incur additional expenses of approximately \$1.1 million for the remainder of the Phase 3 clinical trial and the filing of the clinical study report to the FDA.
+It should be noted that this estimate is based only on the information currently available from the CROs responsible for managing the Phase 3 clinical trial and does not include other related costs, e.g., preparations for the potential commercial manufacture of the drug.

 Ultimately, the decision as to whether CEL-SCI's drug product candidate is safe and effective can only be made by the FDA and/or by other regulatory authorities based upon an assessment of all of the data from an entire drug development program submitted as part of an application for marketing approval.
-As detailed in the Risk Factors in this report, the current Phase 3 clinical study for CEL-SCI's investigational drug may or may not be able to be used as the pivotal study supporting a marketing application in the United States, and, if not, at least one entirely new Phase 3 pivotal study would need to be conducted to support a marketing application in the United States.
+As detailed in the Risk Factors section of this report, the current Phase 3 clinical study for CEL-SCI's investigational drug may or may not be able to be used as the pivotal study supporting a marketing application in the United States, and, if not, at least one entirely new Phase 3 pivotal study would need to be conducted to support a marketing application in the United States.
+However, CEL-SCI does not believe that this is likely.